 Staying organised is still a very important part of how clients perceive Digital Asset Management.
 However, clients expect much more than just a library.
 They want a system that can automate repetitive low level tasks such as distribution of images, increase efficiency by accelerating communication processes, align internal and external audiences behind a brand positioning, accelerate brand education and shrink the cost of marketing operations.

 But most important of all, they expect simplicity and ease of use.
 Our end user is not usually a technical person, therefore the system must be intuitive to use and give a good user experience.
 Our focus at Brandworkz is heavily on user interface and user experience.
 If it isn’t intuitive, it won’t get used and clients will not see a good return on their investment in digital asset management software.

 Are people expecting too much from their DAM system?

 On the contrary I think clients should expect more of their Digital Asset Management software.
 Based on what we have seen and the feedback from clients and prospects, many people are being short-changed by their DAM systems because they are clunky to use, unintuitive to navigate and difficult to manage.
-In addition, what we consider to be basic functionality is often missing – especially if organizations have had bespoke solutions built for them in the past – eg
+In addition, what we consider to be basic functionality is often missing – especially if organisations have had bespoke solutions built for them in the past – eg

 - Automatic image and video transcoding